Two-Timescale Transmission Design and RIS Optimization for Integrated Localization and Communications: Numerical Results and Discussion

-In Fig. \ref{fig:RIS_OptTP1}, we show the average achievable rate for the four aforementioned schemes.
-Comparing \textit{Scheme 2} with \textit{Scheme 1}, it is clear that optimizing the RISs on the basis of even coarse UE localization information significantly outperforms the random phase configuration in terms of achievable rate, which is consistent with the results in \cite{abrardo2020intelligent}.
-In addition, the proposed \emph{Phase I}-based RIS optimization scheme (\emph{Scheme 3} in the figure) leads to a significant performance improvement over \textit{Scheme 1} and \textit{Scheme 2}.
+In Table \ref{TabSum}, we show the average achievable rate for the four aforementioned schemes.
+Comparing \textit{Scheme 2} with \textit{Scheme 1}, it is clear that optimizing the RISs on the basis of even coarse UE localization information significantly outperforms the random phase configuration in terms of sum rate, which is consistent with the results in \cite{abrardo2020intelligent}.
+In addition, the proposed \emph{Phase I}-based RIS optimization scheme (\emph{Scheme 3}) leads to a significant performance improvement over \textit{Scheme 1} and \textit{Scheme 2}.
 Specifically, with the increase of $T_{\mathrm{P}_1}$ in Phase I, the average achievable rate increases as a consequence of the reduction of the UE location uncertainty.
-It is also shown in Fig. \ref{fig:RIS_OptTP1} that the proposed RIS optimization scheme approaches the optimal RIS phase profile configuration obtained by \emph{Scheme 4}.
-The marginal achievable rate improvement when $T_{\mathrm{P}_1}B = 30$ also indicates that we can use a small number of pilots for localization in Phase I, which saves resources for Phases II and III.
+It is also shown in Table \ref{TabSum} that the proposed RIS optimization scheme approaches the optimal RIS phase profile configuration obtained by \emph{Scheme 4}.
+The marginal achievable rate improvement when $T_{\mathrm{P}_1}B = 40$ also indicates that we can use a small number of pilots for localization in Phase I, which saves resources for Phases II and III.